30-Second Overview

 - Small-class elite education

-- Emphasis on creative process and concept development
+- Emphasis on creative process and conceptual development

-- Multiple members of Ang Lee's production teams
+- Many members of Ang Lee’s production teams

-- Numerous contemporary artists like Wu Chi-tsung, Chen Chieh-jen
+- Numerous contemporary artists, including Wu Chi-tsung and Chen Chieh-jen

 Tainan National University of the Arts (TNNUA)